25 : Radio Action en Direct

 Equipment: Canon 5diii, Canon 35mm, Canon 85mm

-This article was written by Montreal photographer Selena Phillips-Boyle.
+This Life by Selena Photography blog post about environmental portraiture was produced by Montreal photographer Selena Phillips-Boyle.
 Post suggestion and edits by Maxim Baru.

 Here you can see another behind-the-scenes project photographed by Selena with the Cooperative Agriculture de Proximité Ecologique.
 Here is another behind-the-scenes project with the movie Mature Young Adults.